omaroueidat/Youtube-Downloader/Readme.txt

 	=> Create the file path.txt add the desired path

 - If you encounter: Error has happned!
 Try Again
-	=> Rerun the application and contact the developer if the issue persist
+	=> Rerun the application and contact me if the issue persist through my email or linked in: 3omaroueidat4321@gmail.com

  ______________________________________